U&Eden: Programming

 The programming used on the original pay-TV Eden channel was mostly from the BBC archives, and so was therefore edited to fit the time slot: an original broadcast for an hour-long programme on the BBC might be as much as 58 minutes long, while the same programme here might be 42 minutes long without the commercials.
 Eden was renowned for showing blue-chip natural history but then moved into more scientific programmes, while keeping the blue-chip, cinematic identity.
 Eden has also produced its own exclusive programming, with the most recent series David Attenborough's Natural Curiosities, produced by Humble Bee Films, broadcasting from January 2013.

 Programmes on U&Eden

-From January 2024, Eden began to show a wider range of programming and now airs a range of reality, gameshows, drama and history programming from U&W, U&Drama, U&Dave and U&Yesterday, and since early 2025, nature programming is no longer aired on the channel.
+From January 2024, Eden began to show a wider range of programming and now airs a range of reality, gameshows, drama and history programming from U&W, U&Drama, U&Dave and U&Yesterday, and since early 2025, nature programming was no longer aired on the channel but by the start of 2026, some natural history programming had returned.